 Torah is the one Hebrew word that may provide the best lens into the Jewish tradition.
 Meaning literally “instruction” or “guidebook,” the Torah is the central text of Judaism.
-It refers specifically to the five books of the Bible called the Pentateuch, traditionally thought to be penned by the early Hebrew prophet Moses.
-More generally, however, Torah applies to all of Jewish sacred literature, learning, and law.
+It refers specifically to the first five books of the Bible called the Pentateuch, traditionally thought to be penned by the early Hebrew prophet Moses.
+More generally, however, torah (no capitalization) is often used to refer to all of Jewish sacred literature, learning, and law.
 It is the Jewish way.

 According to the Jewish rabbinic tradition, the Torah is God’s blueprint for the creation of the universe.
 As such, all knowledge and wisdom is contained within it.
 One need only “turn it and turn it,” as the rabbis say in Pirkei Avot (Ethics of the Fathers) 5:25, to reveal its unending truth.
 Another classical rabbinic image of the Torah, taken from the Book of Proverbs 3:18, is that of a nourishing “tree of life,” a support and a salve to those who hold fast to it.
 Others speak of Torah as the expression of the covenant (brit) given by God to the Jewish people.
 Practically, Torah is the constitution of the Jewish people, the historical record of origins and the basic legal document passed down from the ancient Israelites to the present day.
 Torah provides the basis for the Jews’ relationship to God as well as their interactions as a socio-political cultural group.